Alopecia Areata Causes, Symptoms And Treatments

 Alopecia Areata Causes

-Alopecia is an autoimmune disease: the immune system (especially the white blood cells) of the body mistakenly suppresses the functions of the hair follicles.
-Medical science has not been able to find the exact reason for such a health phenomenon.
+Alopecia is an autoimmune disease: the body’s immune system (especially the white blood cells) mistakenly suppresses the hair follicles’ functions.
+Medical science has yet to find the exact reason for such a health phenomenon.

 ‘The condition occurs when white blood cells attack the cells of hair follicles, causing them to shrink and dramatically slow down hair production.’

-Besides alopecia, the autoimmune issue can also give rise to other diseases like allergies, asthma, hay fever, pernicious anemia, vitiligo, lupus, etc. Not all these diseases need to occur in a person with an autoimmune condition.
+Besides alopecia, the autoimmune issue can also give rise to other diseases like allergies, asthma, hay fever, pernicious anemia, vitiligo, lupus, etc. Not all these diseases need to occur in someone with an autoimmune condition.

-The autoimmune condition in the body creates a particular situation in which the cytokines (chemical messenger) released by lymphocytes around the hair follicles reject the hair growth for some reason.
+An autoimmune condition in the body creates a particular situation in which the cytokines (chemical messengers) released by lymphocytes around the hair follicles reject hair growth for some reason.
 This mostly happens to a cluster of hair follicles in a particular area of the body….a reason for the hair loss in patches.

 Autoimmune issues usually have a genetic conception.
 Children born to a parent with an autoimmune health condition are more likely to have the same problem as well.

-This hair disorder can happen to people of any age in both men, and women.
+This hair disorder can happen to people of any age, both men and women.

 Alopecia Areata Treatment

 There is no fast cure for alopecia areata.
-Normally the lost hair will gradually begin to re-grow within few weeks…that is to say in six months or before the hair could usually grow in the affected areas.
+Usually, the lost hair will gradually re-grow within a few weeks…that is, in six months or before, the hair could usually grow in the affected areas.

-Unfortunately, there is not yet any reliable alopecia areata treatment till now and also for other forms of autoimmune hair loss.
-Some of the currently available medicines work well in some cases but not for all the patients.
+Unfortunately, there is no reliable alopecia areata treatment, which is also true for other forms of autoimmune hair loss.
+Some currently available medicines work well in some cases but only for some patients.

 There are also no preventive medicines to resist the reoccurrence of this hair loss disease.
-So even while treatment is going on for alopecia in one area, a new patch of hair loss could occur in some other area.
+So, even while treatment is going on for alopecia in one area, a new hair loss patch could occur in another area.

-The hairs in the alopecia-affected areas will begin to re-grow when the cytokines (chemical signals) send by the hair follicles are rightly received by the immune system for the hair re-growth to be restored.
+The hairs in the alopecia-affected areas will begin to re-grow when the immune system rightly receives the cytokines (chemical signals) sent by the hair follicles for the hair re-growth to be restored.

-Mostly the immune system overcomes or rectifies the ‘autoimmune disorder’ by itself and then the hair will begin to grow again naturally.
+The immune system mostly overcomes or rectifies the ‘autoimmune disorder’ by itself, and then the hair will grow again naturally.

 Even with the treatments, immune disorders don’t need to be rectified immediately….it may take months to get back to normalcy.

-There are a couple of popular treatments available for promoting fast hair growth in the affected areas.
+A couple of popular treatments are available for promoting fast hair growth in the affected areas.

 Minoxidil

-It is a very popular medicine usually used for alopecia treatment and also for other hair loss issues.
-This ointment needs to be applied to the affected areas twice a day until satisfactory results are achieved.
+It is a top-rated medicine usually used for alopecia treatment and also for other hair loss issues.
+This ointment must be applied to the affected areas twice daily until satisfactory results are achieved.

 Corticosteroids

-This is a palliative medicine that works on an autoimmune system that causes this hair loss disease.
+This palliative medicine works on an autoimmune system that causes this hair loss disease.
 It is usually injected into the area of the skin where alopecia is active.
-After a few shots of corticosteroids injections in 3 to 6 weeks, the hairs usually begin to grow faster.
+After a few shots of corticosteroid corticosteroid injections in 3 to 6 weeks, the hairs usually grow faster.

 This medicine is also available in ointment form for external application.
-This medicine in pill form is not encouraged for the possible side effects associated with it.
+This medicine in pill form is not encouraged for its possible side effects.

 Anthralin

-This is mostly used as a remedy for the autoimmune system that causes alopecia.
-It is a tar-like substance usually applied to the affected area, and it should be washed off after 30 minutes to one hour.
+This is mainly used to remedy the autoimmune system that causes alopecia.
+It is a tar-like substance usually applied to the affected area and should be washed off after 30 minutes to one hour.

 Diphencyprone